agbleze/AutoML_application/README.md

 # machine_learning_api
-This API was built to spport prediction
+This API was built to support prediction